da4nik/geoip2/README.md

 ## Description

-Searches city by ip address in local database from [maxmind.com](http://dev.maxmind.com/geoip/geoip2/geolite2/)
+Searches city by ip address in local database from [maxmind.com](http://dev.maxmind.com/geoip/geoip2/geolite2/).

+Use it with rails.
+For now, I think.

 ## Installation